 Learn how to make homemade yogurt the easy way- in your oven!
 No special equipment needed.
 Not only is homemade yogurt delicious, it will help you save money too!

 I’ve been making homemade yogurt for at least 8 years now and we eat so much yogurt that I cringe to think how much it would cost us if we started buying store bought instead of using homemade!
-The thing I love about this recipe- besides that fact that it’s super cheap and saves us money- is that the method used to make the yogurt is very simple and basic.
+The thing I love about this recipe- besides that fact that it’s super cheap and saves us money- is that the method used for the yogurt making process is very simple and basic.
 You don’t need any fancy equipment and there’s a good chance that you already own all the things that you need to get started making your first batch of homemade yogurt!

 Yogurt for Starter